YeeShin504/linear-algebra/README.md

 ### Work in Progress

-- [ ] Include better documentations for how to use the functions.
 - [ ] Better `ref` algorithm to determine boundary conditions for a given matrix.

 ### Credits

 I would like to thank [@DenseLance](https://github.com/DenseLance) for his contributions.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.